scheff173/NoGL3dDemo/README.md

 This is called [Gouraud-Shading](https://en.wikipedia.org/wiki/Gouraud_shading) &ndash;
 the most simple (and most ugly) form of lighting calculation I know but also the one with the least performance impact.

-Thereby, the angle of normal to light vector is evaluated.
+Thereby, the angle of vertex normal to light vector is evaluated.

 cos(&alpha;) = (normal &middot; light) / (|normal| &middot; |light|)